 Melon Seeds plus Nectar of the Gods

-Undoubtedly, this is one of the most important ingredients in making this tasty melon seed stew.
-Egusi soup or stew contains leafy greens, palm oil, ground egusi, and dressing.
-Palm oil and Egusi seeds pair well in this dish.
+Undoubtedly, African red palm oil is one of the most important ingredients in making this tasty melon seed stew.
+Egusi soup or stew contains leafy greens, red palm oil, ground egusi, and seasoning.
+Red palm oil recipes like this one and Egusi seeds pair well in this dish.
 Together we have a robust flavor of sweet, salty, little spicy, and earthy, the latter which the palm oil adds.
 Chaley, pass me dey plate!

 Recommended Humble Vege Recipes